 Årstafältet is a vast park within the municipality of Stockholm identified as a site into which the city can expand.
 The masterplan for the area consists of a total of 14 blocks of dense and mixed-use buildings.
-We were invited by Folkhem, a Swedish developer who are committed to building 100% CLT, to propose a design for plots 4Ca and 4Cb.
+We were invited by Folkhem, a Swedish developer committed to building 100% in cross laminated timber, to propose a design for two plots which combines residential and retail.

 The roofscape provides a unifying element across the block cascading from the tallest building to the smallest.
 The roofs fall towards the courtyard ensuring that the street facades are not interrupted by rainwater downpipes and directing rainwater towards the irrigation systems in the courtyard.
 The zinc wraps over the top of the blocks providing a continuous roof across the different volumes.

 A natural palette of materials draws on references from Stockholm’s traditional architecture whilst the use of contemporary and sustainable materials ensures that the building will look beautiful for many years.
 Robust brickwork at ground floor is varied in colour to add warmth, and timber and clay tiles are used throughout.
 This simple palette unifies the development while different colours establish identities for each block, creating individual personality and making them personal to the people living in them, helping to create a sense of community.